gregdetre/healthyselfjournal/docs/reference/AUDIO_SPEECH_GENERATION.md

 ### Flow

 1. Capture response and transcribe.
-2. Generate next question (LLM or question bank).
+2. Generate next question (LLM; when asked "give me a question", model selects from embedded examples).
 3. If `--voice-mode` is enabled:
    - Synthesize speech via OpenAI TTS.
    - Write bytes to a temp file; play via `afplay` (macOS) or `ffplay`.